 println!("robot_name is: {:?}", robot_name);

-Listing 18-27: Creating a reference so that a pattern variable does not take ownership of a value
+Listing 18-27: Creating a reference so a pattern variable does not take ownership of a value

 This example will compile because the value in the Some variant in robot_name is not moved into the match; the match only took a reference to the data in robot_name rather than moving it.

-To create a mutable reference so that we are able to mutate a value matched in a pattern, use ref mut instead of &mut, because in patterns the latter is for matching existing mutable references, not creating new ones.
+To create a mutable reference so we’re able to mutate a value matched in a pattern, we use ref mut instead of &mut.
+The reason is, again, that in patterns, the latter is for matching existing mutable references, not creating new ones.
 Listing 18-28 shows an example of a pattern creating a mutable reference:

 let mut robot_name = Some(String::from("Bors"));